DorianDepriester/Elasticipy/README.md

 # ![Elasticipy](logo/logo_text.svg)

-A python toolkit to manipulate strain and strain tensors, and other linear elasticity-related tensors (e.g. stiffness).
+A python toolkit to manipulate stress and strain tensors, and other linear elasticity-related tensors (e.g. stiffness).
 This package also provides a collection of easy-to-use and very fast tools to work on stress and strain tensors.

 ## Main features